Trump's point person for South Asia who termed Indo-US ties 'unshakeable', to retire this month

-“I personally came to admire Ambassador Wells’ dedication to our team’s mission and her dogged pursuit of American excellence.
-We commend her service and wish her the best,” Pompeo said in another tweet.
-She will be succeeded by new acting assistant secretary Tom Vajda, a seasoned American diplomat on South Asia who has earlier been the US consul general in Mumbai, a media report quoted the State Department as saying.
+"I personally came to admire Ambassador Wells' dedication to our team's mission and her dogged pursuit of American excellence.
+We commend her service and wish her the best," Pompeo said.
+She will be succeeded by the new acting assistant secretary Tom Vajda.
+A career foreign service official, he among others has served as the US consul general in Mumbai.

+This is for the first time that the position of Assistant Secretary of State for South and Central Asia has remained vacant for more than three years.
+Indian-American Nisha Desai Biswal was the last one to serve in this position.
+President Donald Trump had nominated Robert William for this position but he withdrew himself.

+However, for all practical purposes, Wells led the Bureau of South and Central Asia in the State Department for the entire term of the Trump administration, serving under the two secretaries of State; Rex Tillerson and Pompeo.
+In January, Wells visited India and met senior government officials to advance the US-India strategic global partnership following the success of the 2+2 Ministerial Dialogue in December in Washington.

 ALSO READ